-The public platform of the newspaper shows us our own fascination not just with glory, but also shame and self-loathing.
+The public platform of the newspaper shows us our own fascination not just with glory, but shame and self-loathing.
 The shamed figure is remarkably similar in its media depiction, and it is clear that public shaming can bring one fame as well.
 What are the differences between glory and dishonor?
-Even suffering loss is celebrated in the media, and we can pin our fears on that person, and hope that they will help assuage our own guilt.
-When we see the president bow his head in shame for a national crisis, he carries that weight for us.
+Suffering is as celebrated in the media as success, and we can pin our fears on that person, and hope that they will assuage our own guilt.

-I approach this work with a punk DIY ethos; using craft and everyday materials, I alter not only the shape, but also the context.
+In this way I look to move the most populist of editions into something more carefully crafted and limited.
+I alter not only the shape, but also the context.
 While aggressively eradicating these figures in their current mass-reproduced form, I am changing them into otherworldly silhouettes that distract from their social constructs and allow us to see the whole of them.